Are You Pulling my Leg_Collage of 9 comedians headshots

 Image description: A collage of nine headshots of comedians performing in the 2025 tour of ‘Are You Pulling My Leg?’
 From top left to bottom right: Alexandra Hudson, Jamal Abdul, Madeleine Stewart (photo by Monica Pronk), Imaan Hadchiti, Elliot Mclaren, Tom Elphick (photo by Rob Studdert), Irene Nicola, Loz Booth and Sam Wade.

-Accessible Arts logo
+Accessible Arts Logo

 Crips and Creeps logo